open-rmf/rmf-web/packages/reporting-e2e/README.md

 ## Starting up the services

-Below is a diagram representing the flow of commands when running `npm run test:e2e`
+Below is a diagram representing the flow of commands when running `npm run test`

 ![Flow of commands diagram](docs/resources/reporting-e2e-process.png)